Six Tips for Tunnel Lighting Project

 LED tunnel lighting bright safe no glare

 For every stage of a tunnel lighting project, from the simplest to the most complex, there are certain requirements and standards that need to be followed to ensure a comfortable lighting effect provided for drivers.
-A quite big difference between tunnel lighting and ordinary street lighting is when drivers enter or get out of tunnel, visual brightness changes will take place here.
+A quite big difference between tunnel lighting and ordinary street lighting is when drivers enter or get out of the tunnel, visual brightness changes will take place here.
 So it is necessary to adjust the illumination.
-In fact, lighting requirements in tunnel lighting project may vary based on different zones of tunnel.
+In fact, lighting requirements in tunnel lighting projects may vary based on different zones of the tunnel.

 Here is a checklist of important factors in the field of tunnel lighting: